baliuzeger/logrepl/README.md

 err_acc_time=1.5
 ```

 note that the command line arguments are prioritized over the settings in `.pylogrepl`.
+We recommend such an approach:

+- specifying `dir` in `.pylogrepl`.
-We suggest that specifying `dir` in `.pylogrepl` and `prefix` by command line argument is a handy approach.
+- specifying `prefix` by command line argument

+since you may want to change the `prefix` frequently but not the `dir`.

 # APIs